inflearn logo

 • I have completed the lecture.

-📋 AI-Based Full-Stack Development Practical Track: Understand in One Day (For Juniors)
+📋AI-Based Full-Stack Development Practical Track: Understand in One Day (For Juniors)

 "Generate code with Copilot and deploy to Vercel — a hands-on track to understand it all in just one day!"

-McKinsey analyzes that "the traditional division of labor model will shift toward a focus on full-stack engineers (who handle AI, strategy, and development)."
+McKinsey analyzes that "the traditional division of labor model will shift toward a focus on full-stack engineers (who perform AI, strategy, and development)."
 This includes everything from planning and prototyping to writing code frameworks.

 McKinsey & Company (https://www.mckinsey.com.br/en/capabilities/mckinsey-digital/our-insights/enterprise-technologys-next-chapter-four-gen-ai-shifts-that-will-reshape-business-technology?utm_source=chatgpt.com)

-Prompt engineering and agent supervision.
+Prompt engineering and agent oversight.

 As AI replaces simple coding and testing tasks, developers (especially senior-level or middle managers) are expected to take on supervisory roles, such as verifying "agent" performance, conducting ethics and security checks, reviewing AI output samples, and optimizing AI utilization.